Twice: 2013–2015: Formation and debut

-Twice made their official debut on October 20, 2015, with the release of their debut EP The Story Begins, simultaneously with its lead single "Like Ooh-Ahh" alongside a live showcase to promote it.
-The group initially received a lukewarm reception; while their EP debuted at number 4 on the Gaon Album Chart for the week ending October 24 before peaking at number 3 two weeks later, its lead single "Like Ooh-Ahh" met moderate success debuting at number 22 on the Gaon Digital Chart.
+Twice made their official debut on October 20, 2015, with the release of their debut EP The Story Begins and its lead single "Like Ooh-Ahh", alongside a live showcase to promote it.
+The group initially received a lukewarm reception; while their EP debuted at number 4 on the Gaon Album Chart for the week ending October 24 (before peaking at number 3 two weeks later), "Like Ooh-Ahh" met moderate success, debuting at number 22 on the Gaon Digital Chart.
 A week after its release, the single dropped to number 57 on South Korea's largest music site Melon, but through word of mouth from netizens regarding the group's subsequent promotions and performances, "Like Ooh-Ahh" reached within the top 10 of various Korean music charts including Melon, Genie, and Naver Music by November 15.
 Such a reverse run on music charts by a rookie girl group was deemed unusual by Korean media.
-Eventually, "Like Ooh-Ahh" reached peak position of number 10 on the Gaon Digital Chart, three months after the song's original release.
+Eventually, "Like Ooh-Ahh" reached a peak position of number 10 on the Gaon Digital Chart, three months after the song's original release.
 The music video for the group's single hit 50 million views on YouTube within five months of their debut and became one of the most-viewed debut music videos for any K-pop group.
 The group's early success earned them a "Best New Female Artist" award at the 2015 Mnet Asian Music Awards held on December 2.
 On December 27, Twice performed a remix version of their single "Like Ooh-Ahh" at SBS Gayo Daejeon, which was the group's first-ever attendance on a year-end music program.